Shuijing725/CrowdNav_HEIGHT/README.md

 Please download checkpoints [here](https://drive.google.com/drive/folders/1B1EA_gTMKg3hFQ_PXpQYjA8JBRHgmEQR?usp=drive_link), unzip the folder, and place it in `\trained_models`.
 To test pre-trained checkpoints, in test.py,
 - change `--model_dir` to the path of the unzipped folder (e.g. `trained_models/HEIGHT`)
-- change `--test_model` to the name of the checkpoint (can be found in `\checkpoints` inside the zipped folder, e.g. `237400.pt`).
+- change `--test_model` to the name of the checkpoint (can be found in `/checkpoints` inside the zipped folder, e.g. `237400.pt`).
-The testing results are both printed in the terminal and logged in the `\test` folder in the checkpoint's folder.
+The testing results are both printed in the terminal and logged in the `/test` folder in the checkpoint's folder.
 ### Plot the training curves
 ```
 python plot.py